 What Is Poaching In Tennis?

 As a net player, you have to catch your opponents by surprise when employing the poaching strategy.
-If they were to see you brace yourself or tense in preparation to counter, they would easily be able to anticipate your next move.
+If they can see you brace yourself or tense in preparation to counter, they can easily be able to anticipate your next move.
 This will dampen the effectiveness of the swing.

 Poach Low Hit Balls